 How to Freeze Top Row in Excel and Make a Sticky Header

 An Excel pane is a set of columns and rows defined by cells.
 You get to determine the size, shape, and location.
 For many people, it might be the top row.
+This is sometimes called a “sticky header” since it stays in the same location.
 For others, it’s an inverted L-shape and contains the top row and first column.
 You’re the spreadsheet architect and can define your pane.

 Regarding spreadsheets, you can “freeze panes” or “split panes.”
 Splitting panes is a bit more complex because you have separate windows of your data on the worksheet.
 So, for the sake of simplicity, this tutorial will cover freezing panes.